pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 This takes you to a page giving you detailed information on the order.
 Check the transaction data of your bank account.
 If your bank account's transaction data has a record that matches the order in question, click the :btn:✓ Mark as paid: button at the top of the page.
+Adjust the payment amount and date if necessary.
+By default, the customer will be notified about the order being marked as paid via email.
+You can stop this from happening by unchecking the box.
+Confirm by clicking the :btn:Create payment" button.
 Repeat this process for every order that shows up in the list on the "orders" page.